yasutakatou/secretloader/README.md

 I think there is a way to use 1Password for credential management.
 However, you can't eliminate both.
 It would also cost more money. :)
 With this tool, you can eliminate both, plus you can manage everything, including terraform, in code(IaC)!
+It works on both Linux and Windows! (or MacOS if you compile it)

 # Feature